YukeWang96/GNNAdvisor_OSDI21/README.md

 > +  Go to **`dgl_baseline/`** directory
 > + `run_GCN` in `train.py` set to `True` to profiling the GCN model;
 > + `run_GCN` in `train.py` set to `False` to profiling the GIN model;
-> + `./bench` to run the script and the report 200 epoch runtime for all evaluated dataset.
+> + `./bench` to run the script and the report 200 epoch runtime for all evaluated datasets.

 + Running **PyG** baseline on GNN training.
 > +  Go to **`pyg_baseline/`** directory;
 > + `run_GCN` in `gnn.py` set to `True` to profiling the GCN model;
 > + `run_GCN` in `gnn.py` set to `False` to profiling the GIN model;
-> + `./bench` to run the script and the report 200 epoch runtime for all evaluated dataset.
+> + `./bench` to run the script and the report 200 epoch runtime for all evaluated datasets.

 + Running GNNAdvisor
 > +  Go to **`GNNAdvisor/`** directory
 > + `run_GCN` in `gnn.py` set to `True` to profiling the GCN model;
 > + `run_GCN` in `gnn.py` set to `False` to profiling the GIN model;
-> + `./bench` to run the script and the report 200 epoch runtime for all evaluated dataset.
+> + `./bench` to run the script and the report 200 epoch runtime for all evaluated datasets.

 **Note** that 1) accuracy evaluation are omitted; 2) the reported time per epoch only includes the GNN model forward and backward computation, excluding the data loading and some preprocessing.